QinqinAndMacaulayCat/ml_project/docs/report.md

 We also implemented a Stacked Regressor that combines predictions from Linear Regression, ElasticNet, and LightGBM models using linear regression as the meta-model to improve overall performance.

+For the Multilayer Perceptron (MLP), we first standardized all continuous predictors using the training-set mean and standard deviation, and clipped extreme standardized values to a bounded range before feeding them into the network.
+The MLP is a small fully connected feedforward neural network with ReLU activation, trained with mean squared error loss and the Adam optimizer using early stopping based on validation loss.
+Due to the higher computational cost of neural networks, the MLP was estimated on a separate 80/20 time split rather than within the rolling-window framework, so its results are reported as a complementary single-split experiment rather than being directly comparable to the rolling-window averages of the other regression models.

 #### 2.4.2 Classification Models